lrytz/efftp/notes/purity.md

 - assigning has an effect (@mod for fields, @assign for local variables)

 ToDo
-- substitute variables that get out of scope in type, effect and locality (Block)
+- substitute variables that get out of scope in effect and locality (Block) => also need to do it in result type, but this is not possible in computeEffect, there we can't modify the types.. need another hook
+  => maybe we don't need to do anything, the references to those local symbols can only be in
+     effects of functions, and those effects are always obtained through computeEffect which already replaces the local vars? we'll see.

-- substitute argument localities in effect, locality and result type when invoking a method
+- substitute argument localities in effect, locality and result type when invoking a method => similar as above, for result type can't do it in computeEffect